expo/expo/docs/versions/unversioned/guides/how-expo-works.md

 > **Note:** By default, all Expo projects are `unlisted`, which means that publishing does not make it publicly searchable or discoverable anywhere.
 It is up to you to share the link.
 You can change this setting in [app.json](configuration.html).

 As soon as the publish is complete, the new version of your code is available to all your existing users.
-They'll get the updated version next time they open the app or refresh it, provided that they have a version of the Expo client that supports the `sdkVersion` specified in your `app.json`.
+They'll download the updated version next time they open the app or refresh it, provided that they have a version of the Expo client that supports the `sdkVersion` specified in your `app.json`.

+Updates are handled differently on iOS and Android.
+On Android, updates are downloaded in the background.
+This means that the first time a user opens your app after an update they will get the old version while the new version is downloaded in the background.
+The second time they open the app they'll get the new version.
+On iOS, updates are downloaded synchronously, so users will get the new version the first time they open your app after an update.

 > **Note:** To package your app for deployment on the Apple App Store or Google Play Store, see [Building Standalone Apps](building-standalone-apps.html#building-standalone-apps).
 Each time you update the SDK version you will need to rebuild your binary.